tatsumoto-ren/tatsumoto-ren.github.io/blog/anki-japanese-support.md

 ## Pitch accent style

-Pitch accent style can be configured in "AJT" > "Japanese Options" > "Pitch Accent" > "Style".
+Pitch accent style can be configured in "AJT" > "Japanese Options" > "Pitch Accent" > "HTML style".
 This setting is applied when pitch output format is set to "Html" or "Html and Number".
 The following styles are built-in: